 Reading the data

 A pair is just two currencies.
-When you know which one is strong and which is weak, the trade direction picks itself.
+A currency strength meter shows you which one is strong and which is weak, so the trade direction picks itself.

-Last updated 18 May 2026Most traders look at a forex pair as one thing.
-EURUSD is going up.
-GBPJPY is going down.
+Last updated 29 Jun 2026Most traders look at a forex pair as one thing.
+EUR/USD is going up.
+GBP/JPY is going down.
 But every pair is actually two currencies, and the move you see is the strong one outrunning the weak one.
-Currency strength makes that explicit.
+A currency strength meter makes that explicit, so instead of guessing which pair to trade you read the board and let the strongest-against-weakest pairing pick itself.

-For each of the eight major currencies (USD, EUR, GBP, JPY, AUD, NZD, CAD, CHF) we calculate a relative strength score based on how that currency is performing against every other major it trades with, across the selected timeframe.
+For each of the eight major currencies (USD, EUR, GBP, JPY, AUD, NZD, CAD, CHF) a strength meter calculates a relative score based on how that currency is performing against every other major it trades with, across the selected timeframe.
+It strips out the pair and scores the currency on its own.

 A score of +60 means this currency is decisively winning against the field.
 A score of -60 means it is decisively losing.
 A score near zero means it is moving roughly in line with the other majors, neither leading nor lagging.